4K1D3V/Pl-Hide-Pro/Bungeecord-Config.md

 #
 #Note that this is the Bungeecord configuration and therefore some spigot function are missing
 #
-#For some commands, the tabblock function may not work with subargs.
+#For some commands, the tabblock function maybe not work with subargs.
 #This is because these commands from the bukkit server are themselves.
 #In this case, you can simply install the plugin on the subserver and set it there.
 #

-#Message if you type a blocked command | Enter none to disable
-blocked-command-message: "&7Unknown command"
+debug: false

 #Message shown if you type /pl | Enter none to disable | Players with the permission plhide.bypass will see the real plugins
 /pl-message: 'Plugins (0):'